According to the Virginia Highway Safety Office, there were 131,848 traffic accidents in the Commonwealth of Virginia in 2018.

 In general, the amount of coverage you should pay for is a balancing act between (1) the amount of property you need to cover, (2) the number of people you’d like to cover, and (3) your ability to pay for coverage.

-Remember that insurance is a practice based in risk management.
+Remember, insurance is a practice based in risk management.

 The insurance company is betting that you’ll never use your policy, while you’re betting that you’ll never be in an accident which results in damages that exceed your policy’s limit.